Which players have the most European Championship appearances, and which of the top 10 added to their total at Euro 2024?

 Ronaldo had come off the bench for the first of those games, and also did so in Portugal’s second game against Russia.
 He has been a near ever-present at the Euros for Portugal since then, though he was forced to come off with injury in the Euro 2016 final, when Portugal won their only major international honour.

 After starting in their opening game of Euro 2024 against Czech Republic, he has now played for Portugal at six European Championship tournaments.
-He is also looking to add to his record 14 European Championship goals.
+After Portugal’s elimination at the quarter-final stage of the tournament – on penalties against France – Ronaldo has tapped out at 30 appearances, a record that may never be broken.

 Pepe

 Pepe turned 41 in February 2024 but is still playing at the top level for Porto and representing his country regularly, too.
-With 20 appearances – all of which have been starts – at the European Championship, he is second in this list, adding to his tally at Euro 2024 when he started against Czech Republic.
-He also became the oldest player in European Championship history that day.
+With 23 appearances – all of which have been starts – at the European Championship, he is second in this list, adding to his tally at Euro 2024.
+He also became the oldest player in European Championship history when he started against Czech Republic in Portugal’s opener.

 He played a key role as Portugal won Euro 2016, though missed the semi-final against Wales with a thigh injury, watching on as his teammates secured a place in the final with their only win inside 90 minutes at the whole tournament.
-They had progressed from the group stage with three draws from three, and so had one of the best records of the third-placed teams.
+They had progressed from the group stage with three draws from three, and qualified as one of the best third-placed teams.

 Pepe returned for the extra-time victory over France in the final, meaning he drew all six of his games at the tournament but still won the competition (no, extra-time or penalty-shootout victories don’t count as wins; they are draws).